-The crash density heat maps for SR 303L by direction is presented in Figure 3 (WB direction) and Figure 4 (EB direction).
+The crash density heat maps for SR 303L by direction is presented in Figure 3 (SB direction) and Figure 4 (NB direction).
 Currently there are no interchanges located on SR 303L between Lake Pleasant Parkway and I-17.
 These figures indicate most crash hotspots are located near the interchange of Sonoran Desert Drive and I-17.
 Figure 3 also indicates that the crashes are clustered at the locations of future interchanges for 51st Avenue and 67th Avenue where the mainline traffic is routed from mainline to the temporary roadway configurations for the future ramps at these interchanges.
-Figure 3, the serious injuries occurred in SB direction near Lake Pleasant Parkway, near MP 135 and near Sonoran Desert Drive interchange.
-However, in the NB direction, all the serious/fatal injuries occurred near MP 139 approaching the Sonoran Desert Drive interchanges (at 43rd Avenue, 51st Avenue and 67th Avenue) are constructed on SR 303L along with the addition of major new developments in the project vicinity.
+Figures 3 and 4 also depict the location of serious/fatal injuries on the SR303L corridor.
+As indicated in Figure 3, the serious injuries occurred in SB direction near Lake Pleasant Parkway, near MP 135 and near Sonoran Desert Drive interchange.
+However, in the NB direction, all the serious/fatal injuries occurred near MP 139 approaching the Sonoran Desert Drive interchange.
+It is anticipated that the number of crashes will increase further as the new interchanges (at 43rd Avenue, 51st Avenue and 67th Avenue) are constructed on SR 303L along with the addition of major new developments in the project vicinity.

 Figure 3.
-SR 303L Crash Density Heat Map (WB Direction)
+SR 303L Crash Density Heat Map (SB Direction)